 If you are familiar with lasagna gardening, succession planting with bulbs will ring a bell.
 Much like a lasagna garden where each layer is a complimentary amendment, planting bulbs in layers will produce a well-balanced flower garden that goes and goes and goes.

-Consideration of the varieties, color scheme, timing of bloom, size of plants and more must all be taken into consideration to achieve the desired outcome.
+Consideration of the varieties, color scheme, the timing of bloom, size of plants, and more must all be taken into consideration to achieve the desired outcome.
 The goal is to have a new species coming up just as the previous blooms have faded.
 With careful orchestration, the space will never be without flowers and color.

 Bulb Layering Ideas

 If you want that glossy magazine impact, start by selecting your bulbs.
 Choose large, medium, and small bulbs, as they will be layered according to planting depth and will bring the most diversity to the space.
 Select species with different bloom times so you can have (depending on your zone) flowers from spring through winter.

 How to Plant Bulbs in Layers